First Steps for Victims of Crime

 Please call the National Suicide Prevention Lifeline: 1-800-273-8255

-As a victim of crime, you might be entitled to victim advocacy.
-Advocates, both professional and volunteer, work to affirm your rights and to provide information and services to victims of crime.
-Organized locally, the starting point is a victim advocate in the jurisdiction of the crime.
+As a victim of crime, you may be entitled to victim advocacy.
+Advocates, both professional and volunteer, work to affirm your rights, give information and provide services to victims of crime.
+Victim advocates are organized locally, within the jurisdiction of the crime.
 Because of the many jurisdictions in our nation, it is not possible to list all the agencies providing victim advocacy and assistance.
 To search, use key words “Victim Assistance” (County) (State).

 To find information about legal assistance, please visit the National Crime Victim Law Institute.